zenodavids/story/readMe.md

 -- git log
 to see what commits you have made, the name of the author and time the commit was saved.

--- git checkout [file name.format]
+-- git checkout [filename.format]
 to roll ack to previous version

+-- git rm --cached -r .
+to remove all the files from staging area(just before you commit them)
 /////////////////////////////////////////////////////////////////////

 ////////////// MOVING THE GIT LOCAL REPOSitory TO GITHUB REMOTE REPOSITORY.